JuryNullificationInc/music_for_stitch_layers/notes/music_glossary.md

 ## Modes

 Modes are keys with a non-standard ordering.
+Another way to conceptualize a mode is a permutation of a scale, or a left/right shifting of the tonal center of the scale.

 # Chords